-Pallas Husky has been running sled dog tours with Alaskan Huskies in the snow-covered, beautiful landscapes of the Pallas-Ylläs National Park since 1993.
-Pallas Husky is located in village Rauhala in the fell region of North-Western Lapland, 200 km north of the Arctic Circle, 45 minutes by bus from Kittilä airport.
-The flight from Helsinki to Kittilä takes 1,5 hours.
+Pallas Husky has been offering sled dog tours with Alaskan Huskies in the deep snowy, beautiful landscapes of Pallas Ylläs National Park since 1993.
+Pallas Husky is located in the village of Rauhala, in the fells of northwest Lapland, 200 km north of the Arctic Circle, and is 45 minutes by bus from Kittilä Airport.
+From Helsinki you can fly to Kittilä in one and a half hours.

-Rauhala lies by lake Jeris next to Pallas-Ylläs Nationalpark.
-Pallas-Ylläs National Park is the third biggest and the most frequently visited national park in Finland.
+Rauhala is located on Lake Jeris, on the edge of Pallas-Ylläs National Park.
+It is the third largest and most visited national park in Finland.

-I am Markku Rauhala, the founder and owner of Pallas Husky, I grew up here in Rauhala.
-I speak Finnish, German and English.
+Markku Rauhala, the founder and owner of Pallas Husky, grew up here in Rauhala.
+He speaks Finnish, German and English.

-You are warmly welcome to visit our place, to get to know us and our huskies as well as experience the beautiful landscapes of our region!
+You are welcome to visit us and our huskies to get to know the unique landscape of our region!